jja42/MacroTrace/README.md

 # Macro Trace

-A lightweight Windows macro recorder and player with web-based sharing.
+- A lightweight Windows macro recorder and player with web-based sharing.
-Built in C
+- Built in C.
-Users can record keyboard and mouse events, save them as JSON macros, and share them through a static website.
+- Users can record keyboard and mouse events, save them as JSON macros, and share them through a static website.
-Supports almost all Input Types, barring only special keyboard specific keys and extra Mouse Buttons.
+- Supports almost all Input Types, barring only special keyboard specific keys and extra Mouse Buttons.

 ---